How to Butcher and Process Your Livestock

 4. Rabbit: Use a quick snap of their necks by firmly grasping them around their midsection while pushing down in one swift motion with your other hand behind its head near its ears so you can break their neck at once without causing any undue suffering on the animal’s part.

 5. Lamb: Using a stunning device followed by cutting through both carotid arteries & jugular veins will deliver death within seconds and is considered to be one of the most humane methods available when it comes time to harvest this type of livestock animal from your homestead or off-grid kitchen table.
+If you ever ran out of this meat especially during special occasions, fret not because you can still buy lamb from we speak meat.

 Hanging And Gutting The Carcass